• Share this on:

 Developing and noting down your sustainability principles and objectives is important for improving your sustainability performance.
 To enhance sustainability not only for your company but also for the whole supply chain, you could also set standards for your suppliers and subcontractors.
 Your Code of Conduct should be based on the specific company characteristics, and can include objectives related to the following aspects:

-• Reducing energy use and improving energy efficiency in your processing operations
+• Reducing energy use and improving energy efficiency;

 Tips:

-7. Find funds, investors and partners that can help you become more green
+7. Find funds, investors and partners that can help you become greener

 There are many sustainability initiatives and projects where you can find funds or partners for a greener transition.
 Some of the projects are funded by international and European organisations and implemented internationally, while some projects are focused on specific countries or regions.
 If you are new to EU-funded projects, a good starting point is to find partners for your project implementation.

 Among the most well-known European funds focused on environmental and climate action is the LIFE programme.
 It provides grants for environmental projects through yearly calls for proposals.
 Unlike many programmes that focus on public bodies only, this programme also provides funds to companies from non-European countries.
-For the food sector, eligible projects are often related to reduction of carbon emissions.
-To see project examples, you can use the advanced search tool and, among the other criteria, select 'food and beverages' under 'Select themes'.
+To see project examples, you can use the basic or advanced search tool.

 Some environmental funding projects are focused on specific regions only.
 For example, the UK-funded ASEAN Low Carbon Energy Programme operates in Indonesia, Malaysia, the Philippines, Thailand and Vietnam.
 There are many green partnerships and initiatives between Africa and Europe.